-Pupils will also have the chance to apply for a place in the college's Combined Cadet Force at the end of Year 8.
-The cadet force will provide a wealth of varying activities from drill, parading, weapon training and a host of outdoor activities, such as flying planes.
+Pupils will also have the chance to apply for a place in the college's Combined Cadet Force.
+The cadet force will provide a wealth of varying activities from drill, parading, weapon training and a host of outdoor activities, such as flying planes and camping.